Rich Chocolate Chia Dessert

 - 2 cups water

-- 2 teaspoons vanilla powder, bean or oil
+- 2 teaspoons vanilla extract or powder, bean or oil

 - pinch sea salt

-- Blend the avocado with a tablespoon of cocoa powder, ½ teaspoon vanilla and a teaspoon of honey.
+- Blend the avocado with a tablespoon of cacao powder, ½ teaspoon vanilla and a teaspoon of honey or maple syrup.
 Blend until creamy.

 - Next, divide the mix into 4 and pop in the bottom of 4 glasses.